 1. Start with tops (they’re usually easiest to sort)

-2. Move on to bottoms
+2. Move on to the bottoms

 3. Then, dresses and outerwear